opt-out-tools/model-online-misogyny/.dvc/USING_DVC.md

 ```
 The command visualizes the DVC files responsible for each stage and their mutual
 connection.
 The default (and final) stage is the evaluation stage, which is
-specified in `Dvcfile`.
-All other DVC files can be found in the `stages` folder.
+specified in `Dvcfile` at the root of the repository.
+All other DVC files can be
+found in the `stages` folder.

 ## Visualize metrics